ArshaFazlollahi/Technoblade-Undertale-Fight/README.md

 # Youtube

-Before becoming fully playable, this mod was half-animated!
+Before becoming fully playable, this mod was half-edited and half-programmed!

 ▶️Check it out on my Youtube channel: https://www.youtube.com/watch?v=npaDpUru0is&t=90s